-- 1(a) The teacher understands the need for students to establish body awareness, communication, self- esteem, and social skills, as described in the American Foundation for the Blind Expanded Core Curriculum (Expanded Core Curriculum). - 1(b) The teacher knows the effects of a visual impairment on the student's family or guardians, and the reciprocal impact on the student's self-esteem. - 1(c) The teacher understands the variations in functional capabilities and the diverse implications that various eye diseases have on growth and development.
+- 1(a) The teacher understands the need for students to demonstrate skills within the Expanded Core Curriculum (compensatory or functional academic skills, academic skills, including communication modes; orientation and mobility; social interaction skills; independent living skills; recreation and leisure skills; career education; use of assistive technology; sensory efficiency skills; and self-determination). - 1(b) The teacher knows the effects of a visual impairment on the student's family or guardians, and the reciprocal impact on the student's self-esteem. - 1(c) The teacher understands the diverse implications of various eye diseases including the effect of medication and treatments. - 1(d) The teacher understands typical and atypical development as it applies to students with visual impairments, including those with additional disabilities.

-1(d) The teacher provides students with a means to independently access materials readily available to the sighted world.

-- 1(e) The teacher prepares students who have visual impairments, including those with additional disabilities, to respond to societal attitudes and actions with appropriate behavior and self-advocacy. - 1(f) The teacher designs instructional experiences depending on individual student and familial stages of acceptance of the visual impairment. - 1(g) The teacher communicates information from the optometrist/ophthalmologist report to school personnel to confirm the educational implications of the eye condition and to ensure the student's visual strengths are used.
+- 1(e) The teacher provides students with a means to independently access materials readily available to the sighted world. - 1(f) The teacher prepares students who have visual impairments, including those with additional disabilities, to respond to societal attitudes and actions with appropriate behavior and self advocacy. - 1(g) The teacher designs instructional experiences depending on individual student and familial stages of acceptance of the visual impairment. - 1(h) The teacher communicates information from the optometrist/ophthalmologist report to school personnel to confirm the educational implications of the eye condition and to ensure the student's visual strengths are used.